-Each spring, students demonstrate the results of independent work or faculty-guided projects at the college’s Celebration of Student Scholarship.
-Off campus, students present at national conferences such as the Council on Undergraduate Research's Posters on the Hill and the Association for Psychological Science’s annual convention.
+Each spring, students demonstrate the results of independent work or faculty-mentored projects at the college’s Celebration of Student Scholarship (COSS).
+Off campus, students present at regional, national, and international conferences.
+Examples include the Private College Scholars Showcase, the National Conferences on Undergraduate Research, the Council on Undergraduate Research's Posters on the Hill in Washington, D.C., and many annual conferences specific to areas of study.

-If your research projects gets accepted for presentation at a conference that requires travel, we can help you get there.Learn More
+If your research project gets accepted for presentation at a conference that requires travel, we can help you get there.Learn More

 Students have opportunities to present their research at a wide variety of programs.
 Many of them are supported with grants.Learn More